iffy/electron-updater-example/README.md

     This example application is set up to perform code-signing and notarization on Mac OS provided that a `Developer ID Application` certificate is installed in the default keychain.
 The following environment variables are important for the signing process:

     - `CSC_IDENTITY_AUTO_DISCOVERY` - controls whether `electron-builder` tries to sign the application; default is `true`, set to `false` to skip signing
-    - `APPLEID` - the Apple ID to use for notarization (required for signing).
+    - `APPLE_ID` - the Apple ID to use for notarization (required for signing).
-    - `APPLEIDPASS` - the password to use with the specified Apple ID for notarization (required for signing).
+    - `APPLE_ID_PASSWORD` - the password to use with the specified Apple ID for notarization (required for signing).
 Apple recommends setting up an app-specific password to safeguard the Apple ID password (see [Apple Support](https://support.apple.com/en-us/HT204397)) for more information.

+    To enable code-signing and notarization:

+        export CSC_IDENTITY_AUTO_DISCOVERY="true"
+        export APPLE_ID="<your Apple ID>"
+        export APPLE_ID_PASSWORD="<your Apple Password>"

 2. Adjust `package.json` if needed.